Training structure

 Faculty of Science

-The general aim of this course is to develop the concepts needed to study symbiotic interactions, whether parasitic or mutualistic.
-To this end, we will address the specificities and ubiquity of the parasitic way of life in the tree of life.
-The defense mechanisms of host organisms, the notions of favoritism and manipulation, the consequences of host-symbiont interactions on life-history traits and the influence of these interactions on the diversification of organisms will be addressed.
+The overall objective of this course unit is to explore the concepts necessary for studying symbiotic interactions, whether parasitic or mutualistic.
+To this end, we will examine the specific characteristics and ubiquity of the parasitic lifestyle in the tree of life.
+The defense mechanisms of host organisms, the concepts of facilitation and manipulation, the consequences of host-symbiote interactions on life history traits, and the influence of these interactions on the diversification of organisms will be discussed.

-Practical work will provide an opportunity to explore these concepts in greater depth on some major models of interactions involving symbionts (viruses, bacteria, unicellular and multicellular eukaryotes) and a variety of hosts (unicellular and multicellular).
+The practical work will provide an opportunity to explore these concepts in greater depth using certain major models of interactions involving symbionts (viruses, bacteria, unicellular and multicellular eukaryotes) and various hosts (unicellular and multicellular).

 ECTS